elephantscale/es-training-new/ansible/slides/ansible-basic.md

 - **Language**: Ansible is primarily written in Python, allowing it to run on many OSes including Debian, Red Hat-based distributions, and FreeBSD.
 - **macOS**: Can be installed via `pip`, Homebrew, or other package managers.
-- **Windows**: Native installation is not officially supported, but WSL (Windows Subsystem for Linux) or Python distributions can be used.
+- **Windows**: Native installation is supported via WSL2 (Windows Subsystem for Linux) or Python distributions.
+Windows Server 2025 requires Ansible Core 2.19+.

 ---

 ## Release Cycle

-- **Frequency**: A new Ansible release occurs approximately every four months.
+- **Frequency**: Ansible releases occur approximately every four weeks for minor versions, with major releases twice a year.
+- **Current Versions**: As of 2025, Ansible 11.x is the latest stable release (based on ansible-core 2.18.x).
-- **Changes**: Each release may include bug fixes, new features, or even significant architecture updates.
+- **Changes**: Each release includes bug fixes, new collections, and feature updates while maintaining backward compatibility.
 - **Best Practice**: Use official Ansible packages or repositories to stay up to date with the latest stable releases.

 <img src="../images/rel_c.gif">